Donald Trump: Joe Biden Is Whatever Radical Left ‘Tell Him to Be’

 Trump warned that if Biden were elected, the economy would plunge in fears of his leftist agenda such as the Green New Deal.

-“Joe will drive the market into a depression, and the biggest thing holding back our stock market is the possibility that Biden gets elected, because if he gets elected our stock market will crash,” Biden said.
+“Joe will drive the market into a depression, and the biggest thing holding back our stock market is the possibility that Biden gets elected, because if he gets elected our stock market will crash,” Trump said.

+The president added that countries in Europe, China, and Iran were “dreaming” of a Biden presidency because he would be soft on trade.

+“They are dreaming about Joe Biden.
+They dream about it every night.
+They go to bed, they say please Joe, let Joe win, we will so be rich,” he said.

 .